LuciferChase/LuciferChase.github.io/_posts/2021-04-20-day-2-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 Yeah I was pretty much bummed up through that night.
 We kind of did a small discussion practice and called it a day and slept before even 2200 hrs.

 Lmao don't get so much depressed guys, we talked to that same NCO later on our 4th day and found that he had thrown that paper right away and they never told any psychologist or even our DSO.
-It was just to instil fear in us and to make us follow the covid protocols.
+It was just to instil fear in us and to make us follow the Covid protocols.

 I would say that certainly did the trick, ummm kind of too much even because no one, not even the repeaters broke any rule later on.